Spay/Neuter vs Tambucho and Euthanasia Posted on Thursday, 25 May 2017

 There are videos online showing how animals suffer when tambucho and substances that are not approved by veterinarians are used to euthanize them.

 Legally, the use of tambucho for euthanasia of animals of any kind is not allowed.

 Most animal welfare groups are against euthanasia to control the animal population as it is considered cruel.
 Studies have also shown that it is not really effective in controlling animal population in the long run as it does not target the root cause of the problem–the animals’ reproductive system.

 Spay/Neuter as an effective way to control animal population

 One effective way to both deal with animal overpopulation and controlling the animal population is spaying and neutering.

 Cat colonies with spayed/neutered cats will not increase in population.
 Colony members will even protect their territories from other cats.

 In the Philippines, animal welfare organizations are driving the spaying/neutering of stray animals through Trap-Neuter-Release (TNR) programs, especially during October, considered World Animal Month; and the 28th of February, considered World Spay Day.

-There is also a number of low-cost spay/neuter clinics located in different areas of the country such as the Philippine Pet Birth Control Center and in CARA very own clinic.
-Our records show that between 2006 and 2015, we have already spayed/neutered 543 dogs and 14,011 cats.
+There is also a number of low-cost spay/neuter clinics located in different areas of the country such as the Philippine Pet Birth Control Center and in CARA’s very own clinic.
+Our records show that between 2006 and 2017, we have already spayed/neutered 563 dogs and 16,984 cats.

 That said, CARA’s main mission is always to promote animal welfare.
 Conducting TNR is one way fulfill that.
 We want to partner with community leaders so we can conduct TNR programs where there is a big stray animal population.

 If you have a stray animal problem where you live or work, please consider TNR.
 You can ask CARA for help.